 It’s looking like these kids may never get to sleep!
 As parents, we have all been there!

 Don’t give up to letting them fall asleep in front of the television just yet.
 Because we’ve all been there!
 This post assumes that you know keeping a similar bed time routine is necessary as well as keeping the room the dark, quiet and of course, don’t forget to bring your child’s favorite sleep friend whether a blanket, lovey or stuffed animal.

 Rub Lotion on their Feet

 If you can’t do the bath thing to help them get ready for sleep, then rubbing a small amount of lotion on their feet (or hands if you have an older child) may help.
 I know it may sound silly, but try squeezing a small amount of lotion into the palm of your hand.
 Rub your hands together and then rub your hands up and down the length of their feet.
 Don’t forget to rub gently and between their toes.
-It may feel cold to them at first or they may give you a few giggles but definitely worth it for the smiles and into a relaxing state for sleep.
+It may feel cold to them at first or they may give you a few giggles, but definitely worth it for the smiles and help getting them into a relaxing state for sleep.